jsimplicio/jsimplicio.github.io/_posts/2018-1-1-updated-design-for-dscout-android.md

 hero_image: "/../assets/images/1-1-2018-hero.png"
 hero_color: "#197FF6"
 ---
-The dscout Diary mobile experience had to be redesigned with [the introduction of mission parts](/product/design/analyzing-entries-with-dscout/).
-Once parts were introduced, the mobile apps had to be updated so projects with missions could be broken up into multiple parts.
+Dscout Diary's mobile experience went through a redesign with [the introduction of mission parts](/product/design/analyzing-entries-with-dscout/).
+Once missions became capable of being broken up into parts, the mobile apps had to be updated so to handle the new diary research design.

 I was tasked with updating the UI and UX design for the Android application, working alongside our design director, Timo Kuhn, who did the iOS redesign.